How do I determine how much tension or stress I am using.

 Removing the device at least once an hour will improve the circulation on the skin and reduce the risk of bruising the skin especially when using higher amount of tension.

 How many hours per day should someone restore?
-Probably the most asked question ever.
-I tried to get in about 6 to 8 hours worth of restoring per day depending on what methods I was using.
+I try to get in about 6 to 8 hours worth of restoring per day depending on what methods I was using.
 Remember the hours you restore do not have to be consecutive you can take as many breaks as you want throughout the day in fact it's more comfortable and more productive to do so.
 The biggest problem with this is remembering to put the device back on when taking longer breaks than a few minutes.

 Restoring devices and manually stretching the skin are the two ways men restore their foreskin.
 Manually stretching the skin has been around forever.
 The biggest drawback with manually stretching the skin is being consistent.
 Using a device is just more convenient for most people.
 Although it is possible to restore your skin just by using manual stretching techniques most men will have a difficult time finding time throughout the day to manually stretch the skin as often as it would be needed for it to be highly productive and this is why the majority of restoring men prefer to use a device.